Non-Commutative Gauge Theory at the Beach: Independence of Poisson--Chern--Simons from the distribution

+In order for infinitesimal gauge transformations to respect this condition, they should vanish second order at $\lambda\sim\iota$.
+It is natural to similarly require that $\tilde {\rm e}^0\cA_0$ vanishes to second order also.

-\subsection{Comparing the Constant and Holomorphic Frames}
+\subsection{Comparing the constant and holomorphic frames}

-We now show that the Poisson-Chern-Simons action in the holomorphic frame \eqref{eq:PCS-PS-prime} is equivalent to that in the constant frame \eqref{eq:PCS-PS} used in the main text.
-The general argument that this should be true follows from a generalisation of a Lemma of Costello \& Gwilliam~\cite{Costello:2021jvx}.
-(Section 9.2, Lemma 9.2.1.)
+We now show that the Poisson--Chern--Simons action in the holomorphic frame \eqref{eq:PCS-PS-prime} is equivalent to that in the constant frame \eqref{eq:PCS-PS} used in the main text.
+The general argument that this should be true follows from a generalisation of a~lemma of Costello and Gwilliam~\cite[Section~9.2, Lemma~9.2.1]{Costello:2021jvx}.
 Here we will illustrate this by constructing a field redefinition that moves between the two theories.
 We will content ourselves to work just to cubic order in the action.
-Thus, we will explicitly find the relation between the field $a$ defined in the constant distribution $\cD$ and the field $\cA$ introduced in the previous subsection, correct to quadratic order.
+Thus, we will explicitly find the relation between the field $a$ defined in the constant distribution $\cD$ and the field $\cA$ introduced in the previous appendix, correct to quadratic order.
 We also outline how, in principle, this construction could be continued to higher order.